adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | And from a ripple of the sea was born:
 | And there was Hera, the imperious queen,
 | And Dian’s chastity, that hunts unseen
-| What time with spring the woodland boughs are green
+| What time with spring the woodland boughs are green:
 | And there was Pan with mirth and pleasantness,
 | And Eros’ self that never knew distress
 | Save for the love of the fair Cretan maid;